qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 In the print layout, the legend will be integrated at it's original (downloaded) dimension.
-Resolution of the legend graphic can be set in the item properties under :guilabel:`Legend --> WMS LegendGraphic` to match your printing requirements
+Resolution of the legend graphic can be set in the item properties under :menuselection:`Legend --> WMS LegendGraphic` to match your printing requirements.

 The legend will display contextual information based on your current scale.
 The WMS legend will be shown only if the WMS server has GetLegendGraphic capability